Sandbox Life Groups

 After fellowship we will start with casting vision for why we are gathering together with the reading of Acts 2:42-47.
 This will also be a time to share testimonies so that everyone can know about the signs and wonders being done through our church body.

 We will then worship with 3-5 songs using a member of the church who can lead worship or just playing worship music.
 During this time we encourage you to focus on Jesus but also be open to the Holy Spirit prompting you to pray for someone else.
-This is a great time to give a word of knowledge to someone.
+This is a great time to have everybody participate as we see in the early chapters of Acts, 1 Corinthians 12-14, etc.;l to worship together wholeheartedly, seek the Lord together, pray with one another, to step out in faith and operate in our spiritual giftings, such as giving a word of knowledge to someone.
 The Life Group leaders will be trained to specifically be able to give words of encouragement and knowledge to people new to the group.

 Box Buddy Groups 8:30-9:00

-After the teaching we will break into groups of 2-4 where we can go deeper with one another dealing with sin and encouraging one anther. .
+After the teaching we will break into groups of 2-4 where we can go deeper with one another, hold each other accountable, deal with sin in each other’s lives, and encourage/exhort one anther.
 These will be the people you meet up with outside of life group, encourage, and pray for regularly.
 This is the most important part of life group and where we will see the most fruit.
 Discipleship will also begin to form out of these groups as well.
 These groups will always have one spiritually mature leader who is able to facilitate this deep level of vulnerability so that others feel comfortable sharing what they are going through

 The most important thing about life groups is that we are here for Jesus.
 We exist to make his name know and to see other people come into a closer walk with him.
 Life groups are the entry point into Sandbox and will be a safe place to invite people to.
 Our hope for each of you is that your life group would be a place where you experience Jesus’ love and spiritual growth on a whole new level.
 We want to break our old habits and form into a family that openly welcomes others to join in with us on this journey of pursuing Jesus.
 This will happen as we collectively realize what we are worth to Jesus so that we can see how valuable other people are.